matplotlib/mplcairo/README.rst

 .. contents:: :local:

 This is a new, near-complete implementation of a cairo backend for Matplotlib.
-Currently, it can be used with either the Qt backend proposed in Matplotlib's PR #8771, or the Gtk3 backend merged with PR #8772; the latter is included in Matplotlib≥2.1.0rc1.
+It can be used in combination with a Qt5, GTK3 or wx UI, or non-interactively (i.e., to save figure to various file formats).

 This implementation "passes" Matplotlib's entire image comparison test suite -- after accounting for inevitable differences in rasterization, and with the